 [Section 246 inserted by No. 42 of 2004 s.
 130.]

-247. Appeal against decision of arbitrator
+247. Appeal against arbitrator’s decision made under Part XI

 (1) A party to a dispute may, with the leave of the Commissioner, appeal to the Commissioner against a decision in respect of the dispute by an arbitrator under Part XI.